smf-steve/sth/README.md

    1. sth_execute {pathspec}...
       - Similar to `sth_validate`, but with the following differences
         * the validating step is skipped
-        * no transcript of activities are emtted to stdout
+        * no transcript of activities are emitted to stdout
         * no summary information is presented
       - The exist status ($?) is set to the result of the last test case

 ## Test-case (.sth_case) File Format

-By convention, test-cases are defined within a file with an .sth_case extentions.
+By convention, test-cases are defined within a file with an .sth_case extensions.
 Such a file may contain one or more test cases.
 The file is separated into one of three types of stanzas.
 One of the following labels is used to start a stanza.

-  1. The "[default]" label delinates the default values used for all test cases within the file.
+  1. The "[default]" label delineates the default values used for all test cases within the file.
-  1. The "[case]" label delinates the start of a single test case
+  1. The "[case]" label delineates the start of a single test case
-  1. The "[global]" label delinates the global values that override the defined values for a test case within the file.
+  1. The "[global]" label delineates the global values that override the defined values for a test case within the file.

 The processing of the file begins within an implicit "[case]" stanza.
-That is to say any file without a label to start a stanze defines a single test case.
+That is to say any file without a label to start a stanza defines a single test case.

 Within each stanza, one or more of the following variables can be defined: